Nicholas White (lawyer): Background and early career

 White was descended from a noted family of The Pale.
 His father, James White of Waterford, who was the steward of the earl of Ormond, had been poisoned while in London, as was the earl, in 1546.
 Nicholas owed his early advancement to Ormond's influence: in recognition of James's loyalty, the earl left £10 for the boy's education at the Inns of Court.
 White entered Lincoln's Inn in 1552, and he was called to the Bar in 1558; during the course of his studies he was a tutor to the children of Sir William Cecil, later Lord Burghley.
-He then returned to Ireland and was elected a member of the Irish Parliament for Kilkenny County in 1559.
+He then returned to Ireland and was elected a member of the Irish Parliament for County Kilkenny in 1559.
 He was justice of the peace for County Kilkenny in 1563 and in the following year was named Recorder of Waterford.
 In 1567 he bought Leixlip Castle as his base near Dublin.

+White may have published an English translation of the Argonautica in the 1560s, but no copy has survived.
 He had stayed in correspondence with Cecil, and became an important confidant of his and thus an influential commentator on Irish affairs.
-In 1568 he was given the right to travel to England and had a notable interview with Mary, Queen of Scots, at Tutbury in February 1569.
+In 1568 he was given the right to travel to England and had a notable interview with Mary, Queen of Scots, at Tutbury Castle in February 1569.
 They discussed her use of the English language and her needlework.
 White noted her "pretty Scottish speech" and recorded the motto embroidered on her cloth of estate, "En ma fin est mon commencement", My End is in My Beginning.
-White may have published an English translation of the Argonautica in the 1560s, but no copy has survived.
+She mentioned that he was going to Ireland, and White said that the chiefest trouble of Ireland proceeds from the actions of the Earl of Argyll.

 On 4 November 1568 Elizabeth, who in the early stages of his career thought well of him, appointed him seneschal of Wexford and constable of Leighlin and Ferns, replacing the disgraced adventurer Thomas Stukley.
 He retained the office until 1572, concluding his tenure with the pursuit of the rebels, led by Fiach McHugh O'Byrne, who had murdered his son-in-law Robert Browne.

 White established his estate at White's Hall, near Knocktopher, County Kilkenny, and also acquired Dunbrody Abbey, County Wexford, and the Castle and St Catherine's Priory at Leixlip, County Kildare.